-14.01 The Employer will create and maintain job descriptions for each classification for which the Union is the certified bargaining agent.
+14.01 The Employer will draw up job descriptions for each classification for which the Union is the certified bargaining agent.
 Descriptions will contain the job title, qualifications and wage level of the job, a summary statement of the duties and the date prepared.